- Affects 10% (3 million) Canadians and their families

 We promise to: Transform the health trajectory for all Canadian men, women, and children with diabetes at risk for complications

-Our Mission is to establish patient- and research-informed innovations in health care delivery designed to prevent diabetes complications and to achieve the Quadruple Aim goals (improve: patient experience; population outcomes; health professional experience; health system cost)
+Our Mission is to develop patient- and research-informed innovations in health systems and policy designed to prevent diabetes and its related complications and to achieve the Quadruple Aim goals (improve: patient experience; population outcomes; health professional experience; health system cost)

 To ensure that Diabetes Action Canada – CIHR SPOR Network meets all standards established by CIHR, a governance structure has been established as indicated below.

 SPOR Diabetes Network Governance and Administration